-Before turning to mortality models we briefly discuss some empirical features of the mortality expierences in the ten socio-economic groups.
+Before turning to mortality models we briefly discuss some empirical features of the mortality experiences in the ten socio-economic groups.
 In figure 1 we plot the crude death rates D{xti}/E{xti} by age for the year 2015, and the rates at age 65 by year.
 We find that both, males and females, have very similar mortality pattern at age 65 and in 2015.
 The death rates in the most deprived areas are very high compared to the least deprived.
 In fact, there seems to be an almost perfect ranking of death rates with respect to the deprivation deciles.
 The differences between groups seem to be more pronounced in the male populations, especially at younger ages.
 For both sexes those differences decrease with age.
-We also observe that mortality improvements have been smaller for the most deprived groups compared to the strong improvements experienced by the least deprived.